smiley8D/screeps/doc/notes.md

     - Since I'll have tasks dedicated to flags, I shouldn't need to give them special treatment in bestSrc/Dst
         - This means tash should have a higher priority which would be good
 - Hauler pull tasks ("Trailer?") for Drudge units not in position
+- Pioneers mix of haulers and miners, should look into having them use bestDst

+## Pioneer notes (short on time, dropping these here for now)
+- Worth separating base bootstrapping and remote exploitation into 2 very different tasks, possibly w/ diff body types
+- Base bootstrapping is when "i need spawn energy, buildings, or repairs and the existing creep and infrastructure networks are insufficient"
+- Remote exploitation is mining but in a diff room w/ a larger travel time (and probably also worse logistics)
+    - Can act almost exactly like miner otherwise I think
+    - Add check to not depo in unowned/other owned structures? (if room owned by someone else, containers off limits?)

 ## Scouting notes
 - CPU when searching ~30 range from 1 spawn: ~1